10x-Engineers/riscv-ci-partners/mkdocs_src/docs/Software_Developer_Guide.md

 ## Getting an account for Cloud-V

-Contact us for a new account by creating an issue on github or through email with following required details:
+Contact us for a new account by creating an [issue on github](<https://github.com/10x-Engineers/riscv-ci-partners/issues/new>) or through [email](mailto:ali.tariq@10xengineers.ai) with following required details:

 - Name
 - Contact Email
 - URL of the GitHub project repository
 - Name of your organization

-After this we will get back to you with login credentials
+After this we will get back to you with login credentials.

 ## Setting up `Jenkinsfile` inside github project repository